Tuscarora State Forest Wild and Natural Areas

 Frank E. Masland, Jr. Natural Area

-Surrounding a 2-mile section of North Branch Laurel Run, this 1,270-acre tract is a good example of old, second-growth forest.
+Surrounding a two-mile section of North Branch Laurel Run, this 1,270-acre tract is a good example of old, second-growth forest.

 There are several access points along the outer fringe of the natural area that lead to a primitive trail system.
 This natural area has a special regulation that strictly prohibits the killing or taking of amphibians or reptiles.

 Located on the eastern end of Tuscarora Mountain, the James C. Nelson Wild Area consists of a single tract of 5,345 acres.
 The timber in this area was cut between 1902 and 1917.
 Felled timber was removed by a self-acting incline and logging railroad.